 Why We Love Second Life Batteries

-I'll admit it – at OnBio we’re obsessed with second-life batteries.
-There's something particularly satisfying about the battery packs we source from unwanted Tesla cars.
+At OnBio, we'll admit it – we’re obsessed with second-life batteries.
+There's something particularly satisfying about giving battery packs from unwanted Tesla cars a second life.

 GOLD STANDARD EV CAR BATTERIES